aregtech/areg-sdk-demo/README.md

 cmake --build ./build
 ```

-For Microsoft Visual Studio, clone the repository with submodules and open the solution file (`areg-sdk-demo.sln`).
+**Build with Microsoft Visual Studio:**
+Ensure that you cloned the repository with submodule by calling `git clone --recurse-submodules https://github.com/aregtech/areg-sdk-demo.git`.
+Open the solution file (`areg-sdk-demo.sln`) and compile.

 ---